Money mules: how we’re protecting our customers from financial fraud

 Who is most at risk of being targeted?

 In recent years, around half of these crimes were committed by those under the age of 24 – usually targeted through social media apps like Snapchat and Instagram.
-However, the last 12 months has seen a surge in cases in older groups too – a 26% rise in those aged 31 to 39 and 29% in over forties, according to research from Lloyds Bank.
+However, the last 12 months has seen a surge in cases in older groups too.
+24% of money mule accounts were held by people aged 19 to 25 years, while 19% were aged 31 to 40, and 15% were aged 26 to 30.

 So why the jump in age?
-Well, as I say, the current cost of living crisis could be a factor.
+Well, the recent cost of living crisis could be a factor.
 Right now, the prospect of quick cash could be particularly appealing to those out-of-pocket, no matter their age or social position.
 And, simply put, the more legitimate the job advert or company looks, the more likely victims will be to take the bait.
+Some victims of romance scams are also being pulled into money mule activity, too.

 As a rule, though, it’s worth remembering no legitimate company will ever ask its customers to use their own bank accounts to transfer money.
 We also encourage our customers to be sceptical of any unexpected job offers too, especially from people or companies overseas – these can be especially tricky to verify.